PGCodehub/nightsky/Steps.md

     claude support - extend the inference functions from openai to claude - #DoneHopefully 1.1. multi node input - #Done and fixed most of bugs of update1 by default all the edges are required and if user specifies the edge as not required like optional , then it will not trigger the next node , only required edge will trigger the next node
-2. SubGraph funtionality
+2. Graph Communincation funtionality - #Done
-    Make sure we have any entry point , if so we have to have a system where graph can be started to executed at any node i belive this logic would be better added at edge , taking in third type of edge When a new subgraph is added
-3. Interept and Human in loop
+3. Interept and Human in loop - #Done
+    Human as a tool can be done , but this means llm is decided to call the human support Human approval before function call

 4. GUI first version
 5. multi workflow versioning
 6. Add streaming
+7.
+8. RAG examples
-7. parellel exectution , Asyc funcionality
+9. parellel exectution , Asyc funcionality